CapricanDRJ/HadesStarCommunityData/docs/corp/8313138d370b0b0f15dea3af851c836f9a1e1e838bf26c652c9a9831fb6b739a/index.md

 ```
 <color=orange>We are BSO!
-The Oldest Thriving Alliance in H'S.</color>
+The Oldest Thriving Alliance in H'S.</color
+>

-<b>BlackStar Order, Final, Path of Hades, UG, TS and Dauntless working together to excel.</b>
+<b>BlackStar Order, Final, Path of Hades, UG, TS and Dauntless workin
+g together to excel.</b>

 RS6 and Discord needed.
-(YTaYrhy)
+(YTaYrhy)}
 ```
 ### Whitestar Bonus ❌